youneshlal/TP-world3/README.md

 This repository reorganises the TP, offers bilingual notebooks, and adds simple installers and Windows one-file executables.

 ## How to use
 - **No Python installed**: download the Windows executable in "Releases" and run it.
-Two variants exist, one per language.
+Two variants exist, one per language (Always download your .ipynb notebook to keep your progress, and reload it each time you run the executable).
   - **TP-World3-FR.exe** for French
   - **TP-World3-EN.exe** for English
 - **With Python**: use the installer in the `installers/` folder for your platform.